History of Trowell services

-It provided the usual choice of restaurants in a small, two-storey building.
-The restaurant was called Marian's Pantry.
-It had a green and red tinted ceiling, Tudor-style oak furniture and a red and green carpet with a leafy pattern.
+The cafés were long rooms with windows all on one side, the other side having the service counter screened by tinted glass.
+Green trays were used.
+The main restaurant had a green and red tinted ceiling, red lampshades, Tudor-style oak furniture and a red and green carpet with a leafy pattern.
 There was a zig-zag shaped counter on which to sit, as well as ordinary tables with place mats.

 Mecca's architecture did not impress inspectors, who said such a rural location did not deserve such an unsympathetic design.
 The bright cladding around the forecourt was described as particularly distracting.
 The southbound upper deck actually extends over the sliproads, to take advantage of the limited space available.

-More recently, in 2016 the redundant units added to the front of the southbound services were used to create one of few indoor West Cornwall Pasty Company units.
+On the southbound side more recently, in 2016 the redundant units added to the front of the southbound services were used to create one of few indoor West Cornwall Pasty Company units.